notaryproject/notation/specs/commandline/verify.md

 Flags:
   -d,  --debug                       debug mode
   -h,  --help                        help for verify
-       --oci-layout                  [Preview] verify the artifact stored in OCI image layout -p,  --password string             password for registry operations (default to $NOTATION_PASSWORD if not specified) --plain-http                  registry access via plain HTTP
+       --oci-layout                  [Experimental] verify the artifact stored in OCI image layout -p,  --password string             password for registry operations (default to $NOTATION_PASSWORD if not specified) --plain-http                  registry access via plain HTTP
        --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
-       --scope string                [Preview] set trust policy scope for artifact verification, required to be used with flag "--oci-layout"
+       --scope string                [Experimental] set trust policy scope for artifact verification, required to be used with flag "--oci-layout"
   -u,  --username string             username for registry operations (default to $NOTATION_USERNAME if not specified) -m,  --user-metadata stringArray   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
   -v,  --verbose                     verbose mode